sohumseedhar-ucsd/cse15l-lab-reports/LabReport_3.md

 ```
 fiction is a directory
 ```
-* Explanation: This command reads out the contents of the file with line numbering enabled on the side.
-I did not include the entire output since it was too long, but the code snipped should show the utility of having line numbering when reading a file as it makes it easier to navigate and reference lines of a file.
+* Explanation: This command reads out the message `fiction/eggan is a directory` because the `less-N` command can only take a filename as an input.

 ### `less -G` used on file:

 ### `less -G` used on directory: